-AVID (Advancement Via Individual Determination) is an academic elective course that prepares students for college readiness and success.
+AVID (Advancement Via Individual Determination) is an academic elective course that prepares students for post high school success.
 In AVID, students participate in activities that incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support their academic growth.
-Additionally, students engage in activities centered around exploring college and career opportunities and their own agency.
-Graduates who have completed two or more years in AVID classes, including their senior year, will wear a silver cord at graduation to indicate their involvement.
-If you are interested in taking AVID at your grade level, please speak to your counselor.
+Additionally, students engage in activities centered around exploring college and career opportunities to increase their own agency.
+Graduates who have completed two or more years in AVID classes, including their senior year, will wear a silver cord at graduation to indicate their achievement.
+If you are interested in taking AVID at your grade level, please speak with Ms. Nickelsen (AVID Coordinator) in the LLC.